piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/rdp-failed-connect-host.md

 ---
 eleventyComputed:
-  title: Remote Desktop Manager {{ en.MAC }} RDP Failed to Connect to the Host
+  title: Remote Desktop Manager {{ en.MAC }} RDP failed to connect to the host
 ---
 Error silent: failed to connect to the host (131084) for {{ en.MAC }}